BOTANICAL REFERENCE

 (Silybum marianum, Carduus marianum)

 Detox -- It can be useful in treating liver damage caused by drinking a lot of alcohol.
+It can also be used for a variety of digestive conditions.

 Generally safe but may cause mild digestive discomfort.
 Not recommended for anyone with a known sensitivity to plants in the daisy (Asteraceae family).
+Not to be used in high doses – increases levels of level enzymes.

 Mullein